Riga is Latvia’s old capital and one enchanting city. Acknowledged by the UNESCO as a World Heritage site, there are so many things to do in Riga.

 8. Art Nouveau district

-Riga is sometimes dubbed the world Art Nouveau centre.
+Riga is sometimes dubbed the world Art Nouveau center.
 And to be quite frank there are few cities around the world with more buildings from that time still standing.
 The streets Elizabetes, Dzirnavu and Antonijas will impress you with their huge variety of different styles from that area.

 Although I have to say that Munich has, even more, Art Nouveau architecture.
 I blogged some amazing images of my hometown here.